1. The challenge of distinguishing physiological interfaces from crystal packing contacts

 4. How to interpret the results

-The result page of QSalignWeb describes the prediction made based on the superposition with homologous QSs.
+The result page of QSalignWeb consists of two sections: This first one describes the prediction made based on the superposition with homologous QSs.
 The superposition of the two QSs based on which the prediction is made is shown on the right-hand side.
-A table displays the result of the search of non-redundant QSs with a sequence similar to the query.
+Underneath, a second section consists of a table.
+There we display the result of the search of non-redundant QSs with a sequence similar (or even identical) to that of the query.
 In this list, the closest homolog with a high-confidence QS is highlighted in green and represents the structure we judge best for homology modeling.

 5. Extrapolating QS by homology